 After Haman's promotion to prime minister, his large but fragile ego receives a great blow when Mordecai refuses to bow before him as if he were a god (3:1 - 2).
 Haman soon begins to seek ways to destroy ALL the Jews in Persia.
 He ultimately tricks the king, through lies, to declare a death sentence on all Jews (3:10 - 11).
 His zeal to destroy Mordecai reaches a zenith when he builds gallows just to hang him (5:10 - 14).

 Mordecai learns about the plot against the Jews and mourns the evil that is planned (4:1 - 4).
 Esther learns of the plot as well and, at great personal risk, decides to accept the role of confronting the King about the plot and begging for his mercy.
 She is ultimately successful in her efforts.
 Haman is shown before the King to be the villain that he really is.
 In the end, Haman hangs on the gallows he had prepared for Mordecai.

-The story told in the book of Esther and how she helped save a nation are remembered each year in the Jewish holiday of Purim.
+The story told in the book of Esther and how she helped save a nation is remembered each year in the Jewish holiday of Purim.
 For those interested in further study, Purim lasts a single day and falls on the Hebrew calendar date of Adar 14.
-In 2015, this corresponds to the feast beginning on March 4 at sunset and ending the next day at sunset.
-In 2016, the Jewish holiday begins March 23, and in 2017, it starts on March 9.
+In 2016, the Jewish holiday begins on sunset at March 23 and ends the following day at sunset.
+In 2017, it starts at sunset on March 11.